jyggen/docs/persona/laravel.md

         return $user;
     });

-If you're not using `Illuminate\Auth\UserInterface` in your system you could create a new `Mozilla\Persona\Provider\Laravel\PersonaUser` object (or `persona.user` through the IoC) with an array of the user's data as the only argument and return that.
+If you're not using `Illuminate\Auth\UserInterface` in your system you could create a new `Jyggen\Persona\Provider\Laravel\PersonaUser` object (or `persona.user` through the IoC) with an array of the user's data as the only argument and return that.